To view a dashboard, you must have:

 Using the dashboard-level Clear cache and refresh option on a dashboard that contains many tiles, or tiles built on very large queries or Looks, can cause a strain on your database.

-If you want to refresh the data of only a few tiles on your dashboard, it may be faster and less load on your database to use the Clear cache & refresh option in those tiles' three-dot menus, which refreshes the data for individual tiles from the database and resets their cached data.
+If you want to refresh the data of only a few tiles on your dashboard, it may be faster and less load on your database to use the Clear cache & refresh option in the three-dot Tile actions menu of each tile, which refreshes the data for individual tiles from the database and resets their cached data.

 If you have Manage Access, Edit access to the folder in which a dashboard is located, you will see the Copy dashboard option in the dashboard's three-dot menu.
 Selecting this option lets you make a copy of the dashboard and place it into any other folder for which you have Manage Access, Edit access.